 This schedule will identify the order of events and include additional information, such as when your suppliers will be arriving and what they require to set themselves up.
 Your wedding coordinator will also have an overview of how your venue is due to be styled and any elements that they need to assist with throughout the day.

 Your wedding coordinator will then contact your suppliers directly to finalise arrangements (one less job for you to do – yay!) and, of course, will arrive on the wedding day to manage the logistics behind the scenes.
 It is a wedding coordinators job to ensure that the right people are in the right place, doing the right things at the right time.

 A good wedding coordinator will also be able to step in should unforeseen issues occur (In the past, we’ve had groom’s forgetting their shoes, long lost family arriving unexpectedly as a surprise, even a broken bone!) and deal with any problems that occur without you even knowing.

 A wedding coordination service is less comprehensive than a full wedding planning service, but it will offer you the assurance that your wedding will be professionally managed and delivered.

 So, depending on how your wedding plans are falling into place, either of these roles may be able to provide valuable support to help you have the wedding day of your dreams.

-If you’re thinking of hiring a wedding planner or a wedding coordinator and are getting married across Norfolk, Suffolk, Cambridge or Essex and would like to find out more about my wedding planning services, I’d love to hear from you!
+If you’re thinking of hiring a wedding planner in the UK and would like to find out more about my wedding planning services, I’d love to hear from you!